-By Anouk De Meester - Marketeer & Business Analyst - about 1 year ago
+By Anouk Demeester - Marketeer - over 4 years ago

 The idea of a Proof of Concept (POC) is slowly but surely finding its way to digital government projects.
 Before you buy or develop a software solution, you test if the project you have in mind is the right answer to your needs.
 In a limited period of time, you do a dry-run of the project and create a simplified version of the solution.
 You only focus on the key features, use dummy data, etc.